-It’s assumed that if you take heroine for a period of 20 days you would become an addict.
-Interestingly, diamorphine -pure heroine, is given to the elderly after hip replacement surgeries all over the world.
-These patients do not become heroine addicts.
+It’s assumed that if you take heroin for a period of 20 days you would become an addict.
+Interestingly, diamorphine -pure heroin, is given to the elderly after hip replacement surgeries all over the world.
+These patients do not become heroin addicts.

 Most of our theories on addiction come from a series of experiments done earlier in the 20th Century.
 Rats were put in a cage with both pure water and water laced with cocaine.
 The drugged water was the preferred choice and the rats died.